rajakolluru/cheniledocs.github.io/pages/codex-docs/020-chenile-architecture-release.md

 6. build the response

 Several runtime features depend on `ContextContainer`, including tenant-aware datasource routing and request-aware utility code.
 That makes its thread-local behavior an architectural consideration when using executors, async code, or reactive flows.

+### Runtime version metadata

+Chenile no longer treats runtime versioning as a single flat value.

+What happens now:

+- every classpath resource ending in `version.txt` is loaded
+- all discovered key/value pairs are merged into an in-memory version map
+- `getVersion("xxx")` resolves `xxx.version`
+- service definitions can declare `versionProperty` to choose which version key represents that service

+Defaulting rule:

+- if `versionProperty` is declared, that named key is used
+- if it is omitted, the runtime defaults it from the service id

+Architectural impact:

+- one monolith can host services that belong to different release families
+- shared libraries can contribute framework-wide version keys such as `chenile.version`
+- platform-level modules can contribute their own family keys such as `agentServer.version`
+- `/info` can expose a full version map instead of only one scalar version

 ## Dependency Direction Across Repositories